The Flys (American band)

-The Flys were an American rock band, formed in Hollywood in 1994 by Adam Paskowitz and Josh Paskowitz.
+The Flys are an American rock band, formed in Hollywood in 1994 by Adam Paskowitz and Josh Paskowitz.
 They are the sons of Doc Paskowitz, described by the New York Times as the "First Family of Surfing."
-The band has shared the stage and toured with many other well known acts and rock bands, but have been on indefinite hiatus since 2012.
+The band has shared the stage and toured with many other well known acts and rock bands, but have been on indefinite hiatus since 2012 except for a brief revival in 2024.